Getting Back to Normal

 I will make every effort to make your scars as inconspicuous as possible.
 Still, it’s important to remember that breast lift surgery scars are visible and permanent.
 They often remain lumpy and pink for months, gradually becoming less obvious, sometimes eventually fading to thin white lines.
 Fortunately, the scars do not prevent you from wearing low cut tops.

-Of all plastic surgery procedures, breast lift surgery results in the quickest body-image changes.
+Of all plastic surgery procedures, breast lift surgery results is one of the quickest body-image changes.
 You’ll be rid of the physical discomfort of droopy breasts, your body will look better proportioned, and clothes will fit you better.
 However, as much as you may have desired these changes, you’ll need time to adjust to your new image, as will your family and friends.
 Be patient with yourself, and with them.
 Keep in mind why you had this surgery, and chances are that, like most women, you’ll be pleased with the results.